kingparra/blog/02_weird_day.md

 Eventually, I started playing, and after a while the man (who I’ll refer to as “Friend” for now), asked to use my phone again.
 I let him.
 He placed a call that went straight to voicemail.
 Then he called again twice before handing me back the phone.
 It turns out, Friend was unhoused and taking shelter in the parking complex down the street.
 He looked scared, and asked several people if they had a place he could stay tonight.

 Several people told him no. He pleaded with them.
 I remembered my empty apartment, how I stay up most of the night anyways, and had a pang of guilt.
 I saw rainclouds starting to form, just barely visible in the night sky.
 It was freezing.
 I offered to let him stay the night at my place.
 He looked afraid and asked several other people if they’d help before accepting my offer.
 I said “are you OK, you look scared?”
-I decided to pick up the uhaul van tomorrow afternoon.
+I decided to pick up the U-Haul van tomorrow afternoon.

 Friend eventually hopped in my car and we went to my apartment.
 I made some small talk, asking him what he’s excited about in life, and where he could go if he had the resources to travel anywhere in the world.
 We were getting along.
 He made a few sex jokes in the car, and I told him I’d kick him out of the car if he mentions sex one more time.

 We got to my place and I showed him around, which took less than a minute because the place is so small.
 I told him to feel free to use the bed and that he can close the door.
 We chatted in the living room and then he put his hand in his pants right in front of me.
 “What the fuck are you doing?”
 I asked.
 He said he was scratching his leg.
-I told him that if doesn't zip his pants up and stop mentioning sex I'll throw him out even if it means kicking his ass.
+I told him that if he doesn't zip his pants up and stop mentioning sex I'll throw him out even if it means kicking his ass.
 I mentioned that I was a rape survivor and that I was sensitive about the topic and he was scaring me.
 I got my glock ready from the trunk of my car downstairs while he used the bathroom, put it in the center console, locked the car, and hoped I would never have to use it.

 Eventually he calmed down.
 We started chatting about life.
 He asked me why I let him stay here.
 Then said he felt scared.
 I told him I wouldn't harm him and that he's welcome to stay, but he can leave if he wants.
 I'd even drive him anywhere in town.
 We talked about his situation.
 He was worried that his mother and sister had been abducted by a drug dealer.
 I asked a few questions and tried to empathize with what he was going through.
 He talked about his family with love.
 Mentioned his daughter's hobbies.
 He went to the bedroom and closed the door.
 I worked on my IT projects and softly played guitar in the kitchen for a few hours.